DAKiersz/DAKiersz/README.md

 My name is Dominik, glad you found this page.

 I am platform engineer with experience and interests in DevOps, InfraOps, Linux and system automation; I currently use Azure stack to deliver, as well as present solutions that enhance efficiency of my peers and fellow teams within my domain.
-Always thrilled to learn new technologies and making workflows more efficient, while efficiently communicating my changes across teams, and making friends along the way!
+Always thrilled to learn new technologies and to make workflows more efficient, while efficiently communicating my changes across teams, and making friends along the way!

 Over the years, I have used various scripting lanages (Python, Pwsh, Bash) and technologies like Docker to enhance my workflow, and homelab in my spare time to learn more.